 You can restore files and folders from a Google Cloud Platform (GCP) instance to a specified destination (access node).

-You can restore guest files and folders from a streaming backup or a backup copy.
-You cannot restore guest files and folders from an IntelliSnap backup.
+You can restore guest files and folders from a streaming backup, an IntelliSnap backup, or a backup copy.

 Before You Begin